rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 Streaming        |             228.11|                225.18|                     2.93|Slower than Average  |
 Admin Support    |             230.02|                225.18|                     4.84|Slower than Average  |

+#### Insight Q1
+The overall average of resolution or completion time is 225.18 seconds or 3.75 minutes.
+The result reveals that **topics related to contract related, streaming, and admin support take longer time for agents to solve.** This indicates potential areas for improvement in these categories, especially for **admin support topic which takes the longest time** (4.84 second slower than overall average).

 ### Q2.
 How to rank the agents with the best performance based on multiple criteria: resolution rate, answer rate, number of calls, average satisfaction?
 ```sql
 with agent_performance1 as(